-Over the last thirty years Australia’s skylines have continually risen, reflecting a change in the way we think about the relationship between towers and densification.
+Since the opening of Australia Square Tower in Sydney in 1967, Australia’s skylines have continually risen, reflecting a change in the way we think about the relationship between towers and densification.
 Far flung from the early days of business districts, today’s skylines reveal a bricolage of brick, steel and concrete, combining traditional trade and public services, building grids with residential towers and apartment housing.

 A Revolutionary Idea